BrainDynamicsUSYD/NeuroFdpToolbox/README.md

-# NeuroFppToolbox
+# NeuroFdpToolbox
-MATLAB toolbox to automatically detect, analyze and visualize spatiotemporal fractional propagating patterns in neural population activity, developed by Dr. Pulin Gong's group at University of Sydney.
-This toolbox includes the generation of a spiking neural network, and the analysis of the simulated data and the experimental data.
+MATLAB toolbox to automatically detect and analyse fractional Lévy motions of propagating neural activity patterns, developed by Dr. Pulin Gong's group at University of Sydney.
+This toolbox includes the generation of a spiking neural network model, and the detailed processes for analysing our simulated and experimental data.
 If you use our code in your research, please cite us as follows:

-Liu Y., Long X., Gong P., Lévy walk dynamics explain gamma burst patterns in primate cerebral cortex
+Liu Y., Long X., Martin PR, Solomon SG and Gong P., Lévy walk dynamics explain gamma burst patterns in primate cerebral cortex.
+Under Review, 2020.

 ## Network generation
 A spiking neural circuit simulation model edited by Yifan Gu, Yuxi Liu, James Henderson, Guozhang Chen.
 The instruction is detailed in the readme file in the sub-folder.